RichLogan/JustHealth/Documentation/User Documentation/appointments.rst

 4. Click 'Add Appointment'

-5. Pop  up about native calendar?

-6. Your appointment is now created
+5. Your appointment is now created